ELSATOAH/ytdownloader/README.md

   5. Open the Command Prompt inside the Folder via right click
   6. Type: Python3 ytdownloader.py
   7. Enter the Video link you want

+  DISCLAIMER: THIS IS FOR PERSONAL USE ONLY, DO NOT STEAL OTHER PEOPLES VIDEO FOR COMMERCIALS OR OTHER PURPOSE!